trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_09.md

     Set a breakpoint inside the loop and inspect the value of `total` at each iteration.

     You've likely funtionally done this with print statements before, but this is a more efficient and less permanent way to do it.

+    *If you want to get a little fancy,* try adding an f-string after the `total += number` line to print the value of the total -- notice how you can get similar information without having to set a breakpoint.

 ### Exercise 5: Reading Error Outputs
 Goal: Read, understand, and fix the (new) error.